 Keep in mind that salt amount will vary based on the stock that you're using.
 For example, most store-bought stocks are high in sodium so I would start by adding less salt and taste testing along the way.

-We also use this broth in our Albondigas Soup.
+We also use this tomato-based broth in our Albondigas Soup.

 Our latest recipe is a great batch of Chicken Tortas — Mexican Chicken Sandwiches!